ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

     `[quick]   [brown]   [fox]   [jumped]   [over]   [lazy]   [dog]   [bob@hotmail.com]   [123432]`

-    Removes common "stop" words
+    Removes common "stop words".
-    Separates with white spaces and punctuation that is followed by white space
+    Separates on whitespace and punctuation that is followed by whitespace - a dot that is not followed by whitespace is considered part of the token.
-    Converts to lower-case letters so that searches aren't case sensitive
+    Converts to lower-case letters so that searches aren't case-sensitive.
-    Email addresses are one token - a dot that is not followed by a whitespace is considered part of the token.
+    Email addresses and internet hostnames are one token.
-    Numbers with hyphen/dash are not separated at the hyphen.
+    Splits words at hyphens, unless there's a number in the token, in which case the whole token is interpreted as a product number and is not split.

 * **StopAnalyzer** will work similarly, but will not perform light stemming and will only tokenize on white space: